wqking/metapp/doc/metaitem.md

 The item is an accessible that implements MetaAccessible meta interface.

 **MetaItem::Type::callable**
-The item is an callable that implements MetaCallable meta interface.
+The item is a callable that implements MetaCallable meta interface.

-**MetaItem::Type::constant**
+**MetaItem::Type::variable**
-The item is an constant.
+The item is a variable.

 **MetaItem::Type::constructor**
 The item is a constructor.